nuprl/website/blog/_src/posts/2018-11-24-the-behavior-of-gradual-types.md

 <!-- ids for "double-expect" students : R_9B6WHWEX5l0DskN R_22VAu37cGWQPQx1 R_3hgYSaGy2tbyY3G R_3rTbAqgn1rhQK4d R_r3HqAP1yGRXHaZX R_1l05qvQ1sYOCcCF R_3qaMT9xR7CRYg2Y R_1Li0sGHkxk1VfcA R_24ITtgvBzg9RpE3 R_3HzshHbDWkayp4t R_5mtEFLtSX0iPVOp R_1IR6vdpmVw4OCqV R_2XpWlkKjH9LQqln R_DoQrROe0dcb1YJz -->

-#### Q. did the respondents have a prior preference for static or dynamic typing?
+#### Q. Did the respondents have a prior preference for static or dynamic typing?

 Near the end of the survey we asked: "Which do you prefer, typed or untyped programming?".
 See table 2 of [the paper][paper] for coded responses to this question,